 - If you are the spouse or domestic partner of the decedent.
 If you are the decedent’s spouse or domestic partner, your probate lawyer may be able to file a Spousal or Domestic Partner Property Petition in the Riverside County Probate Court or San Bernardino County Probate Court which will result in a court order that determines:

 - What the spouse’s share of the community property is; and

 - What part of the deceased spouse or partner’s share of community and separate property belongs to the surviving spouse.

 Contact Riverside Probate Lawyers

-If you have additional questions or concerns regarding the probate of an estate in California, contact the experienced Riverside estate planning and probate attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns regarding the probate of an estate in California, contact the experienced Riverside estate planning and probate attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
 Our probate lawyers handle all types of probate matter in the probate courts of Riverside County and San Bernardino County.